autumnai/leaf/README.md

 ## Support / Contact

-- With a bit of luck you find us online on the #rust-machine-learing IRC at irc.mozilla.org,
+- With a bit of luck you can find us online on the #rust-machine-learing IRC at irc.mozilla.org,
 - but we are always approachable on [Gitter/Leaf][gitter-leaf]
-- For bugs and feature request, you can create a [Github issue][leaf-issue]
+- For bugs and feature requests, you can create a [Github issue][leaf-issue]
 - And for more private matters, send us a mail straight to our inbox developers@autumnai.com.
 - Refer to [Autumn][autumn] for more information